DUNE-DAQ/daq-release/docs/ci_github_action.md

-# Nightly releases and Continuous Integration for DUNE DAQ Software
+# Nightly Releases and Continuous Integration for DUNE DAQ Software